lagleki/vlazba/README.md

 # vlazba / gimyzba / jvozba

-A Rust-based tool for generating Lojban gismu (root words) from transliterations of words in multiple languages, and for creating lujvo (compound words) using the jvozba algorithm.
+A Rust-based tool for generating Lojban gismu (root words) and lujvo (compound words).

 ## Features

-- Generates gismu based on input from multiple languages
+- Generates gismu based on input from transliterations of words in multiple languages
 - Creates lujvo using the jvozba algorithm
 - Customizable language weighting
 - Efficient Rust implementation